ga-curriculum/github-collaboration/working-with-a-team/README.md

 ## Forking and Cloning Git Workflow

-Collaborating with others using the forking and cloning workflow is the most common way to work with others.
+Using the forking and cloning workflow is the most common way to work with others.
 This workflow is used when you want to contribute to a project that you do not have write access to.
 This is common when working on open source projects or contributing to a project that is maintained by someone else.
 Let's dive into the forking and cloning workflow.

-- **Choose a repository creator:** The repository creator is the person who will be responsible for merging changes back into the main codebase.
+1. **Choose a repository creator:** The repository creator is the person who will be responsible for merging changes back into the main codebase.
 This person is typically the project lead.
-- **Everyone forks the repository:** Each team member will fork the repository to their GitHub account.
+1. **Everyone forks the repository:** Each team member will fork the repository to their GitHub account.
 This creates a copy of the repository on their account.
-- **Clone the repository:** Each team member will clone the repository to their local machine.
+1. **Clone the repository:** Each team member will clone the repository.
 This downloads the repository to their local machine.
-- **Create a new branch:** Each team member will create a new branch to work on a new feature or bug fix.
+1. **Create a new branch:** Each team member will create a new branch to work on a new feature or bug fix.
-- **Make changes:** Each team member will make changes to the codebase complete the feature or bug fix.
+1. **Make changes:** Each team member will make changes to the codebase to complete the feature or bug fix.
-- **Push the branch to GitHub:** Each team member will push the branch to their GitHub account.
+1. **Push the branch to GitHub:** Each team member will push the branch to their GitHub account.
-- **Create a pull request:** Each team member will create a pull request to merge their changes back into the main codebase.
+1. **Create a pull request:** Each team member will create a pull request to merge their changes back into the main codebase.
-- **Review and merge:** Using the GitHub website, the repository creator will lead the team in a review of all pull requests.
+1. **Review and merge:** Using the GitHub website, the repository creator will lead the team in a review of all pull requests.
 Once the changes have been reviewed, the repository creator will merge the changes back into the main codebase.
-- **Pull changes:** Each team member will pull the changes from the main codebase to their local machine.
+1. **Pull changes:** Each team member will pull the changes from the main codebase to their local machine.

 This can be a lot to take in and a lot to execute.
 Refer back in this module for more detailed instructions on each step.